ainsleyclark/workplace/README.md

 </div>

 # Workplace
-A Redis client for GoLang featuring Tags with Gob &amp; JSON encoding.
+An extremely simple Facebook Workplace client for sending transmissions to chats.

 ## Why?